anon-hdte/hdte-nn-results-interpretation/README.md

 # Additional Results for HDTE-NN

-This repository contains additional visualizations supporting the interpretability analysis of the proposed HDTE-NN estimator on the NHANES dataset.
+This repository contains additional visualizations supporting the interpretability analysis of the proposed HDTE-NN estimator on the NHANES dataset (see Appendix A.1 of the paper).
 All results are averaged over 100 repeated sample splits.

 ---